-6. HSC sections 1337(b), 1337.2, 1337.6(a)(3), and 1338.5: All CNA applicants who submitted an initial application without a completed Live Scan form due to the previous inability to obtain Live Scan services, must submit a completed Live Scan form as soon as practicable but no later than 60 days after the publication of this AFL.
-If CDPH does not receive a copy of the CNA's completed Live Scan form (BCIA 8016) showing they have completed this requirement in the timeframe provided, the status of the CNA's record will be changed to inactive and the CNA will not be allowed to work until this documentation is received.
+6. HSC sections 1337(b), 1337.2, 1337.6(a)(3), and 1338.5: All CNA applicants who submitted an initial application without a completed Live Scan form due to the previous inability to obtain Live Scan services must have submitted a completed Live Scan form as soon as practicable but no later than September 8, 2020.
+If CDPH did not receive a copy of the CNA's completed Live Scan form (BCIA 8016) (PDF) showing they had completed this requirement in the timeframe provided, the status of the CNA's record was changed to inactive and the CNA will not be allowed to work until this documentation is received.

 Report of Change

 7. HSC section 1337.6(j): A CNA must notify CDPH of a change of address as soon as practicable, but no later than 30 days after the expiration of the state of emergency.

 As a result of this temporary waiver, facilities do not need to submit individual program flexibility requests to employ nurse assistants or CNAs using the waivers specified above.
 Requests for waivers not specified in this AFL shall be submitted using the CDPH 5000A (PDF).

 CDPH understands the importance of ensuring the health and safety of all Californians and maintaining vital access to health care services.
 CDPH encourages facilities to implement contingency plans to address staff absenteeism and the rapid influx of residents.
 CDPH will continue to promote quality healthcare and provide technical assistance and support compliance with core health and safety requirements, pursuant to Executive Order N-27-20 (PDF).
 CDPH is taking this unprecedented action due to the significant challenges California's health care system is facing as a result of the COVID-19 outbreak.

 This waiver is valid until the end of the declared emergency.